FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/empowering-governance-the-launch-of-metropolis-to-the-filecoin-community.md

     community.
 Learn more.
 ---

-Introducing Metropolis, a temperature check tool for early-stage Filecoin Improvement Proposals.
+Introducing Metropolis (now Fil Poll), a temperature check tool for early-stage Filecoin Improvement Proposals.

 Filecoin Foundation is pleased to announce the launch of Metropolis, a temperature check and crowdsource polling tool, built in collaboration with Canvas Technologies.
 Metropolis was created as a fork of the open-source Pol.is tool, which has been used to support digital democracy efforts in countries around the world.